 In this article, we’ll talk about how to conduct 1v1 meetings that your employees are looking forward to.
-We’ll also help you analyze the efficiency of your meetings and regularly improve their positive impact — you can do all that using our latest Geekbot 1-on-1 feature.
+We’ll also help you analyze the efficiency of your meetings and regularly improve their positive impact with the help of our latest Geekbot 1-on-1 feature.

 But first, let’s understand where the majority of 1v1 meetings fall short.